rohit17042/WebNetworkAnalysis/README.md

 ### Suggester
 It suggests desired number of similar nodes of a given id of a node.
 ### CommunityDetector
 The class has one public method detectCommunity() which takes graph and targetNumOfCommunities as parameters and returns list of graphs.
 Every graph of the returned list is a unique community.

+The class detects communities using Girvan-Newman Algorithm.
+It is one of the most widely applied algorithms for social network graph clustering, based on detection of edges that are least likely to fall within the same cluster.
 ### CommunityDetectorTest
 It's a JUnit class which ensures that "CommunityDetector" class is working as expected.